Enhancing reactivity of SiO$^+$ ions by controlled excitation to extreme rotational states: Introduction

-SiO is one of the few molecules that acts as a maser in the interstellar medium \cite{Elitzur_masers,fahey1981reactions} and was first detected in interstellar clouds \cite{Wilson1971,Langer_Siliconchemistry} and subsequently from supernovae explosions \cite{Liu1996,Aitken_supernovae}.
+SiO is one of the few molecules that act as a maser in the interstellar medium \cite{Elitzur_masers,fahey1981reactions} and was first detected in interstellar clouds \cite{Wilson1971,Langer_Siliconchemistry} and subsequently from supernovae explosions \cite{Liu1996,Aitken_supernovae}.
 The reaction of SiO\+ with \Hy is of significance because it could play an important role in the production of interstellar SiO \cite{turner1977chemistry}.
 This was previously studied by Fahey et al. and the bi-molecular rate constant was measured to be 3.2 (1.0) $\times$ 10$^{−10}$ cm$^{-3}$ molecule$^{-1}$ s$^{−1}$ \cite{fahey1981reactions}.
 We report here experimental and theoretical results on the reaction kinetics of the hydrogen abstraction reaction SiO\+ + \Hy $\rightarrow$ SiOH\+ + H in low rotational states of SiO\+ and compare it with the kinetics in super-rotor states.
 Our experimental results indicate that the rotational excitation in the SiO\+ reactant enhances the reactivity by a factor of 3.
-The trend in the rotational enhancement is reproduced by theory and attributed to a rotational mode specificity related to a key transition state of the reaction.
+Theoretical calculations provide an insight into the mechanism for the enhanced reactivity as well as reproduce the trend in the rotational enhancement.
+Specifically, the enhancement is attributed to a rotational mode specificity related to a key transition state of the reaction.
 Implications of super-rotor reactions for astrochemistry are discussed.